Wasserstein-2 Generative Networks: Related Work

 The principal OT generative method \cite{seguy2017large} is based on optimizing the \textbf{regularized dual form} of the transport cost \eqref{ot-cost}.
-It fits two discriminators\footnote{The essence of the discriminator in OT is different from GANs.
-In GANs discriminator $d$ is a function that compares generated distribution $g\circ\mathbb{P}$ with real $\mathbb{Q}$.
-In OT discriminators $\psi, \overline{\psi}$ compare the input distribution $\mathbb{P}$ directly with the desired output $\mathbb{Q}$.} $\psi, \overline{\psi}$ (primal and conjugate) and then uses the \textbf{barycentric projection} to establish the desired (third) generative network $g$.
+It fits two potentials $\psi, \overline{\psi}$ (primal and conjugate) and then uses the barycentric projection to establish the desired (third) generative network $g$.
 Although the method uses non-minimax optimization objective, it is not \textbf{end-to-end} (consists of two sequential steps).